Karen L. Johnson, Director

 Karen L. Johnson, RN, PhD, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2013, through June 30, 2016.

 She was an associate professor at University of Maryland School of Nursing, Baltimore, and also taught at University of Arizona College of Nursing, Tucson, and University of Kentucky College of Nursing, Lexington.
 She has taught undergraduate and graduate studies in pathophysiology, research and critical care.

 An accomplished nurse researcher, Johnson has been published in a variety of research journals and is a frequent national and international presenter.
 A contributing author for acute and critical care textbooks, Johnson is co-editor of “High Acuity Nursing,” 4th and 5th editions, Prentice Hall Publishers.

 Johnson has a doctorate from University of Kentucky, Lexington, where her major fields were clinical nursing research and physiology.
-Her master’s degree is from University of Rochester, New York, and her bachelor’s degree is from Niagara University in New York.
+Her master’s degree is from University of Rochester, New York, and she earned a bachelor’s degree at Niagara University in New York.